Malamute Rottweiler Mix: Meet the MalaRott Hybrid Dog

 While both the Alaskan Malamute and the Rottweiler are working K-9s, they can have some important personality and temperament differences to be aware of.

-Learning about the dominant personality and temperament type for each purebred parent dog breed can give you a better idea of what your puppy might be like in adulthood.
+Learning about the dominant personality and temperament type of each purebred parent dog breed can give you a better idea of what your puppy might be like in adulthood.

 Malamute personality and temperament